Lovech Province: Cultural and Historical Sites

 The architectural reserve Varosha, located in Lovech, preserves numerous Revival-style houses and churches, and the Vasil Levski Museum honors the legacy of Bulgaria’s national hero.

 Tourism and Economy

 Lovech Province is a growing tourist destination, attracting visitors with its natural beauty, cultural landmarks, and thermal springs.
-The town of Shipkovo is known for its mineral water and balneotherapy, while Apriltsi, Teteven, and Troyan offer mountain tourism, hiking, and traditional crafts.
+The village of Shipkovo is known for its mineral water and balneotherapy, while Apriltsi, Teteven, and Troyan offer mountain tourism, hiking, and traditional crafts.

 Economically, the province is supported by industries such as food processing, woodworking, and machine-building, with tourism playing an increasingly important role.

 Municipalities

-The Lovech province (област, oblast) contains eight municipalities (singular: община, obshtina - plural: общини, obshtini).
+The Lovech Province (област, oblast) contains eight municipalities (singular: община, obshtina - plural: общини, obshtini).
 The following table shows the names of each municipality in English and Cyrillic, the main town or village (in bold), and the population as of December 2009.